VladimirBond/GraphQL/README.md

 ## used library
-The stack you used based on Node.js, apollo-server and Prisma.
+The stack you used based on
+Node.js,
+apollo-server
+Prisma.

 ## Usage
 To start project I install node.js